bitsofcotton/consistency-boots/README.md

 # what we suppose
-We suppose the case compiler, shell itself, wc, echo, grep, cat command and file operations, and execution space, libc, libc++, crt are NOT infected.
+We suppose the case compiler, shell itself, wc, echo, grep, cat command and file operations, and execution space, libc, libc++, crt, ld.so, and the command to view result are NOT infected.
 Otherwise, the test returns broken results.

 # Tips
 This can causes floating point operation on the cpu to be broken because of some internal state